madtomic/Maintenance-Manager--CB-Plugin/README.md

 - You can choose the number of slots available during a maintenance.
 - Manage your plugins in real-time without having to reload or restart the server with /maintenance [enable|disable] (plugin name).
 Disabled plugins stay disabled after restart or reload until you re-enable it.
 - Countdown in motd when a maintenance has a duration planned.
+- Check the server hardware at any time with /cpu and /ram!

 ##Commands: